DFE-Digital/bat-data-maps/README.md

 It also shows where data is duplicated between them by some process.

-#### Realisations (`out/realisations.svg`, `out/realisations.png`, `make view-realisations`)
+#### Representations (`out/representations.svg`, `out/representations.png`, `make view-representations`)

 This shows what physical databases store information about what logical objects.
 So it shows the objects and the databases, and arrows between them indicating where data is stored.

 Where knows, the head of the arrow is decorated with the name of the table in the physical database that stores the information.

-#### Realisations (detail) (`out/realisations.html`)
+#### Representations (detail) (`out/representations.html`)

-This table shows the same information as the Realisations chart, but with further detail, and in a tabular form; it indicates what fields in the table in the physical databases are used to identify that real-world object.
+This table shows the same information as the Representations chart, but with further detail, and in a tabular form; it indicates what fields in the table in the physical databases are used to identify that real-world object.
 These "key fields" can either be pure primary keys that can be relied upon, optional keys that are not always present, or fuzzy keys that may or may not be correct or particularly unique, but may be of use.

 #### Actors and Databases (`out/actors_dbs.svg`, `out/actors_dbs.png`, `make view-actors`)